ObelusFamily/Anythink-Market-14c0v/readme.md

 ## First setup

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_

+first you have to install docker desktop installer and wsl_update_64. then in cmd prompt use docker -v to verify whether the docker is installed or not then go the root directory where you have clone the repo and write the cmd docker-compose up and you will be done!